 Internet bound traffic is not the most secure one ever

 Let’s be honest about it: How safe is it to route critical business data traffic towards the internet?
 Hackers are out there waiting for unencrypted corporate phone calls, and hunt them down in seconds unless you have a private VPN network to protect you.
 The truth is that even with a VPN there is little you can do about it, because one doesn’t know to which extent one can rely on gateways and firewall security before one actually faces an alert.
 Another thing to be taken into consideration is wireless security, since not dealing with it during installation will expose each and every VoIP vulnerability.

 Due to the large number of VoIP service providers out there, the price of such a system can vary from ridiculously low numbers to ridiculously high ones.
 There are many decisive criteria that round up the final figure, as for instance hosting, installation, purchase of specialized hardware, and extra services.
 Some providers define the amount before you start using the system, while others offer annual contracts based on which you’re supposed to pay monthly fees.
 These contracts list clearly the number of calls you’re supposed to make/receive, and prescribe prices for additional services.
-Overall, you can find a VoIP all the way from $15 to $5000, but we advise you to avoid making huge investments before being sure that you’ve chosen the right VoIP (use a trial instead), and before you’ve considered the internet costs which have to be covered any way.
+Overall, you can find a VoIP all the way from as little as $14.92 in case of popular solutions like MightyCall to as much as $5000 for enterprise tools, but we advise you to avoid making huge investments before being sure that you’ve chosen the right VoIP (use a trial instead), and before you’ve considered the internet costs which have to be covered any way.